KillSwitch412/sorting-algorithms-visualizer-js.github.io/README.md

 Algorithm visualizer that visualizes sorting algorithms.

-Only Bubble Sort Algorithm can be visualized for now.
+Only Bubble Sort and Selection Sort Algorithm can be visualized for now.

 Other algorithms will also be available soon.